SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 ### Developing the "Hello world" microservice

-To develop a simple "Hello world" microservice in Python, you need to:
+To develop a simple "Hello world" microservice in Python, you must:

 * Create a Python web application.
 * Create the Dockerfile.